raymoniot/raymoniot.github.io/content/en/docs/web/quickStart.md

 After importing, you can see the imported device.
 At this time, the device is not installed

-## 3. Create a power plant
+## 3. Create a plant

 <img src="../../../photo/docs/quickStart/add-plant.png">

-Select the required business type and create the corresponding power plant.
-For details, please refer to [Create a power plant]({{< ref "./plant-center/create-plant" >}} "Create a power plant")
+Select the required business type and create the corresponding  plant.
+For details, please refer to [Create a  plant]({{< ref "./plant-center/create-plant" >}} "Create a  plant")

 ## 4. Add a logger

 For details, refer to [Add a logger]({{< ref "./plant-center/add-logger" >}} "Add a logger")

-## 5. View the details of the power plant/device
+## 5. View the details of the  plant/device

 <img src="../../../photo/docs/quickStart/plant.png">